Mammal Taxidermy From Start to Finish: What You Actually Do

 Specimen Sourcing: What You Can Actually Mount

-You can mount legally hunted animals, naturally deceased specimens, professional culled animals, and educationally sourced specimens with documented origins.
-Don't mount endangered species or animals of questionable sourcing.
-Ethical sourcing protects you legally and morally.
+You can mount legally hunted animals, specimens donated by licensed hunters with documentation, farm-raised animals from licensed breeders, professional culled animals, and educationally sourced specimens with documented origins.
+Don't mount endangered species, protected species without a permit, or animals of questionable sourcing.
+Ethical and legal sourcing protects you and the craft.

 The Bottom Line